splunk/observability-workshop/docs/smartagent/k3s.md

     export REALM={==REALM e.g. us1==}
     ```

-!!! note
-    The latest version of the Smart Agent can be found on [GitHub](https://github.com/signalfx/signalfx-agent/releases)

 Install the agent using the SignalFx Helm chart.
 Firstly, add the SignalFx Helm chart repository to Helm.

 === "Input"